AR5001 - Design Skills 2.1 (2018/19)

 The portfolio will normally include the range of drawings and models indicated in the module learning outcomes and in the forms required by the specific studio project briefs.
 The work will be evaluated in terms of range, depth, invention, creativity and originality as well as standards of accuracy and skills of execution.
 Although there are no independently assessed, stand-alone exercises, evidence in the portfolio is required of key stages in the development of the work, both material and conceptual, demonstrating an effective learning process.

-Software manuals and websites will be advised in the workshops to ensure currency.
+The specific bibliography is studio and project related and may vary from year to year.
+The following titles are indicative.
+In addition, software manuals and websites will be advised in the workshops to ensure currency.

 The following list is indicative.